Logo of the The Poor Swiss

 • Invest with great fees

-Use the poorswiss code
+Use code poorswiss

 Neon is one of the earliest digital banks in the Swiss banking industry.
 It is an entirely digital bank.
 You will do everything with your smartphone.
 They do not have any office you can do business at.

 Their main point is to provide free banking to everybody in Switzerland.
-They can afford excellent prices since they do not have big offices, not many employees, and do not pay huge bonuses to their managers.
+They can afford excellent prices since they do not have big offices, not many employees, and do not pay massive bonuses to their managers.
 Unfortunately, most large banks in Switzerland are not free anymore!

 There are some limitations as to who can open a Neon account: